Prismarin/HighLevelNetworkAPI/README.md

 The HighLevelNetworkAPI for Java is currently in development.
 The idea is, to make it simple to make client - server applications

-Our gole is, to make it possible for the Programmer using the API to make their programm networking capable by just using the HighLevelNetwork class and the @Remote annotation
+Our goal is, to make it possible for the Programmer using the API to make their programm networking capable by just using the HighLevelNetwork class and the @Remote annotation

 The HighLevelNetwork object gets an object attatched wich is the object containing all the methods for networking The whole system is a remote call system, one networkuser can tell the other one to call a method